sumnerevans/sumnerevans.com/content/reflections-on-the-obamacare-marketplaces-arent-in-a-death-spiral.md

 responsibilities, the government has had to intervene.
 In effect, healthcare has gone from being a family and church responsibility to being a government responsibility.
-Human nature is to outsource as much personal responsibility as possible, and once outsources, is is painful to take back that personal responsibility.
+Human nature is to outsource as much personal responsibility as possible, and once outsourced, is is painful to take back that personal responsibility.
 Thus it is not at all politically expedient to propose more personal responsibility in this matter.